melmagrigia/deploy_blockchain-based_system_for_agri-food_supply_chain_traceability/README.md

 ```

-## 7. Join peers from RegulatoryDepartment to the channel
+## 7. Join peer from RegulatoryDepartment to the channel

 To join the peers from RegulatoryDepartmentMSP to the channel `demo` we need to create a `FabricFollowerChannel` resource: